How to Create a Budget for College

 A Fixed Expense is a recurring cost of which the amount never changes.
-These expenses are easily identifiable because you pay these expenses regularly (Weekly, monthly, quarterly, or yearly).
-Some examples of common fixed expenses are rent, insurance, leases, subscriptions, and car payments.
-Although, fixed expenses could be anything from credit card debt and bills to student loans.
+These expenses are paid regularly (weekly, monthly, quarterly, or yearly).
+Some examples of common fixed expenses are a college meal plan, rent, insurance, subscriptions, and car payments.
+The amount that you pay towards student loan debt or debt from credit cards on a monthly basis could also be considered a fixed expense.

 Now that you have recorded your monthly income it is time to look over your fixed expenses.
-Double check that the fixed expenses we already listed apply to you., If not, you can cross them off.
-Feel free to add any expenses we missed in the “other” row as well.
+Double-check that the fixed expenses that were listed above apply to you.
+If those expenses don’t, you can cross them off.
+Feel free to add any expenses we missed in the “other:” rows as well.

 As a college student, it is important to think of the future, especially financially.
-A fixed expense can also be for a savings account.
-If you’re a college student who is taking on student loans to cover college tuition and fees, consider beginning to save money now.
+A fixed expense can also be money put aside for a savings account.
+If you’re a college student who is paying off student loans or incurring costs for tuition and fees, consider adding “monthly savings” as a fixed expense to kick-start your savings.

 The next step is to calculate and write down the cost of your fixed expenses.
 Remember, fixed expenses are costs that stay the same, so little to no calculation should be needed.
 In the boxes provided under the “Amount” column, write in the monthly cost of your fixed expenses.

-The fourth step in creating your budget is to add the cost of your fixed expenses together and write in the yellow square next to “F.E.
-Total”.
-Be sure to double check your work and make sure you added correctly!
+The fourth step in creating your budget is to add the cost of your fixed expenses together and write in the gold box next to “Fixed Expenses Total.”
+Be sure to double-check your work and make sure you’ve added it correctly!

 The next step is to calculate the amount remaining after Fixed Expenses.
-To find the amount remaining, you subtract your F.E.
-Total from your Income.
-Write the answer on the Amount Remaining line.
+This is important because it separates the purchases you must make from the purchases you choose to make.
+To find the amount remaining, you subtract your Fixed Expenses Total from your Average Monthly Income.
+Write the answer on the Amount Remaining row.

 For step seven, estimate the monthly cost of each variable expense and write the prices in the “Cost” column.
 If you have variable expenses that are not labeled on the sheet you can include their price in the “Miscellaneous” cost row.

 Now that you have successfully calculated both your fixed and variable expenses, your next step is to find the sum.
-To do this, add together the “F.E.
-Total” and “V.E.
-Total” amounts and write your answer in the provided space next to “Total Expenses”.
+To do this, add together the “Fixed Expenses Total” and “Variable Expenses Total” amounts and write your answer in the provided space next to “Total Expenses.”

 The final step in building your budget is to find your total savings.
-To do this, subtract the final total expenses from your original total income.
-Once you’ve done that, record your answer in the yellow box next to “Total Savings”.
+To do this, subtract the final total expenses from your Average Monthly Income.
+Once you’ve done that, record your answer in the gold box next to “Total Savings.”

 Although it is up to you what you do with your total savings, we recommend putting the remaining money into your savings account or an emergency fund.
-You never know what the school year might hold, and it nevers hurts to have some money saved up in case any unexpected college costs come up.
+You never know what the school year might hold, and it never hurts to have some money saved up in case any unexpected college expenses come up.